mdeguzis/SteamOS-Tools/README.md

 ***

 Please submit any issues / suggestions to the issues tracker on the right hand side of this page or any corrections (with justification) as a Pull Request.
 Have a cool script or method to enhance SteamOS?
 Send it over!
 Your name will be added to the script header and the AUTHORS.md file.
-I will also take requests for packages _not_ found within Debian Jessie, or those that require extra work to implement/add to SteamOS.
+I will also take requests for packages _not_ found within Debian repositories, or those that require extra work to implement/add to SteamOS.

 # Troubleshooting
 ***